-Each meeting room at the Aging in America Conference will be equipped with a Windows computer, an LCD projector, screen and one wired podium or table top microphone.
+Each meeting room at the Aging in America Conference will be equipped with Windows laptop computer (No DVD player), an LCD projector, screen and one wired podium or table top microphone.
 We strongly encourage you to prepare your presentation in Microsoft PowerPoint using widely compatible fonts (e.g. Arial, Times New Roman, Verdana and Tahoma) and to use the provided laptop, but you may also bring your own computer.
-If you bring a Mac OS-based computer, you must also bring your own VGA adaptor to connect it to the provided projector.
+If you bring a Mac OS-based computer, you must also bring your own VGA adapter to connect it to the provided projector.

-If your presentation contains links to video files, it is essential that you bring not only your PowerPoint file, but also your original video files, unless you are planning to purchase wifi access.
+If your presentation contains links to video files, it is essential that you bring not only your PowerPoint file, but also your original video files.
 The preferred video file formats are .WMV or .MPEG, but .MP4 and Flash video files are acceptable.
 QuickTime and .MOV video files are not compatible with PowerPoint and should be converted to one of the above formats.
 All videos should be tested and checked in advance to be sure they will work properly without access to the Internet.

 Technical assistance will be available onsite.
 Please plan to arrive at your assigned room at least 30 minutes early to prepare your presentation and audio set-up.